HomeDev GuideAPI Reference

 When you deploy a website, you may want settings in the deployed application's web.config to be different from your local development web.config.
 Instead of changing these settings for your local installation (as done here), you can apply a transformation of the web.config file when you deploy to Azure to avoid breaking your local site.

-1. In Solution Explorer, right-click the project in Visual Studio and select Publish.
+1. Go to Solution Explorer, right-click the project in Visual Studio, and select Publish.

-2. In the Pick a publish target dialog box, select App Service and Select Existing, then select Create Profile > Publish immediately; the App Service dialog box appears.
+2. Select App Service and Select Existing, then select Create Profile > Publish immediately.
+The App Service dialog box displays.

 3. Click Create.

-5. Connection should display the imported publish profile settings, no changes are required here.
-Click Next.
+4. Go to Publish > Edit.
+Connection should display the imported publish profile settings.
+No changes are required here.

-6. In the Settings section, enter the remote connection string to SQL Database by selecting it under EPiServerDB (copy/paste it from the publish profile if it does not appear in the list).
+6. Enter the remote connection string to SQL Database by selecting it under EPiServerDB (copy and paste it from the publish profile if it does not display in the list).

 📘